wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

     - Dapper@1.50.2
     - MySql.Data.Core@7.0.4-ir-19
     - Newtonsoft.JSON@10.0.3
-    - Shouldly@2.8.3 (Optional, if you would rather use a different assertion framework)
+    - Shouldly@2.8.3 (Or a different assertion framework.)

 <br>
-Next up we need to get some code!
-All of the service's logic is located in the Todo controller just to help with understanding, feel free to separate logic as you see fit.
+Next up, we need to implement the TodoController.
 <br>
 <br>